rebelsky/csc207c/_readings/designing-data-structures.md

   We continue this process until we reach the start of the array.
 * To implement `car`, we take the element portion of the node.
 * To implement `cdr`, we can just return the linked next node.
-* To implement `nullp`, we check whether or not the node is the special value `null`.
+* To implement `isNull`, we check whether or not the node is the special value `null`.

 This implementation seems about as efficient as the revised array